 “My main aim isn’t just to make learning fun, but fun FOR HER.
 Which means I need to spend time understanding and reading her cues rather than feel pressured about what other parents are doing.”

 Mummy Joanne seems to be a staunch supporter of ‘customised’ or ‘personalised’ learning.
 Which basically is the opposite of the “one size fits all” approach used in most schools.
 Every child learns differently, at her own pace, and this learning methodology caters to children based on their skills and interests.

-She writes, “When learning becomes “customised”, there really isn’t room for competitive parenting because how do we compare bananas and eggplant, apples and oranges?
+“When learning becomes “customised”, there really isn’t room for competitive parenting because how do we compare bananas and eggplant, apples and oranges?
 I have always believed that we are our own competition.”